thaopham29/thaopham29/README.md

 ## Hi,

 It's Thanh Thao.
-I share in this page different work projects that I did during my master degree in Acturial Science as well as my journey of learning to code as well as data analyze.
+I share in this page different work projects that I did during my Master's degree in Acturial Science as well as my journey of learning to code as well as to analyze data.

 I have passion to make data talk via beautiful and self-explaining graphs.